Cleft lip and palate children and Malnutrition

 If malnourishment in cleft patients is not addressed through helping them with education, emotional support, provide Complementary food and micronutrient supplements and treatment, the possibility of their undergoing surgery or even survival becomes very remote.

 In view of the above, we at GC4 have a Nutrition Program with the following objectives.

 Infants with clefts have a difficult time breastfeeding/eating.

-Due to very poor economic background these Cleft Children are deprived of proper diet.
+Due to the very poor economic background, these Cleft Children are deprived of proper diet.